ROT TALKS 3: DIRT (A FEAST) with Alexandra Tatarsky

 Public Health Precautions

 This is tentatively planned as a live outdoor event at St. Mark's Church.
 We are following (and exceeding) recommendations laid out by NY State for outdoor gatherings.
-These include: limiting the number of attendees, including event participants, to under 30; setting up seating with fixed and socially distant spacing; requiring and providing face masks, as well hand sanitizer stations.
+These include: limiting the number of attendees to under 50; setting up seating with fixed and socially distant spacing; requiring and providing face masks, as well hand sanitizer stations.
 We will have 3 microphones on hand, and will be rotating / sanitizing these between readings.
 Attendees are required to register in advance, and contact information is collected at the point of registration in the event that we need to support any public health efforts around contact tracing.
 We are grateful to attendees for helping us maintain safety within our present public health context, and look forward to holding meaningful shared listening space together.